docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Description**

-Exports the currently active sequence, using an Export Controller plug-in with the specified name.
+Exports the currently active :ref:`sequence`, using an Export Controller plug-in with the specified name.

 **Parameters**